Core Solutions Blog

 Value-based care and reimbursement

-With the healthcare industry’s steady transition to value-based payments, providers must be able to prove that they are improving patients’ outcomes and experience to collect as much value-based payment as possible.
+With the healthcare industry’s steady transition to value-based payments, providers must be able to prove that they are improving clients’ outcomes and experience to collect as much value-based payment as possible.
 Value-based care has six key elements:

 1. Safe